bowenyu066/language-shapes-reasoning/final_blog.md

 Our third experiment asks whether Llama's Chinese performance gap can be closed through targeted fine-tuning.
 If the bottleneck reflects training distribution rather than architectural limitation, then additional exposure to Chinese reasoning should improve performance.

 **Fine-tuning Setup.** We fine-tuned Llama-3.1-8B on the Chinese GSM8K training set (7,473 examples) using LoRA for 500 steps.
-This represents a modest intervention—approximately 0.1% of pretraining compute.
+This represents a modest intervention, approximately 0.1% of pretraining compute.

 **Results.** Fine-tuning on Chinese data yields substantial improvements: